EdwardMensah/demo-repo/README.md

 Just so you know

-Make sure you dont forget to check you know
+Please dont forget to check me out!